Academic Catalogs

 Transfer Credit: CSU; UC.

 Formerly: Introduction to Logic.
-An introductory general education course focusing on the use of arguments both in their occurrence in ordinary discourse and the academic disciplines within the humanities, social sciences and natural sciences with particular focus on deductive logic.
-The emphasis will be on the role of formal and informal logic in the basic learning skills of (1) oral communication (speech/listening) and (2) written communication (reading/writing).
+This course will focus on the use of arguments both in their occurrence in ordinary discourse and the academic disciplines within the humanities, social sciences and natural sciences with particular focus on deductive logic.
+The emphasis will be on the role of formal and informal logic in the basic learning skills of oral communication (speech/listening) and written communication (reading/writing).
 Deductive and inductive reasoning techniques will be critically examined to establish their logical correctness or identify their fallaciousness.
-Recommended for all humanities, social science, business and natural science majors and those planning to transfer to a four-year college or university.
 Graded or Pass/No Pass option.
 C-ID: PHIL 110.

 Catalog Program Pages Referencing PHIL G115